bioinfo@ird.fr

 With nodeX belonging to the short partition

-How to : Transfer my data from the nas server to nodes
+How to : Transfer my data from the san bay to nodes

 On the cluster, every node has its own local partition called /scratch.